- Surplus personal property is either usable property, which shall be transferred or

 that will reduce the possibility of misappropriation of scrap, valuable waste, and

-- The President or his/her designee shall declare personal property to be surplus personal
+- The Associate Vice President for Finance shall declare personal property to be surplus

-property prior to disposition as such; provided however, property need not be declared
+personal property prior to disposition as such; provided however, property need not

 - No article of personal property may be disposed of as surplus except by one of the